josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - Early this year, [a study by Anthropic itself](https://www.anthropic.com/research/AI-assistance-coding-skills) found AI usage offered statistically insignificant benefits, in exchange for _significant_ tradeoff in skills built on the job.<footnote>Interesting to note: careful LLM usage was able to offset both impacts…meaning that the best-case scenario was, simply, no impact at all.</footnote> [Similar studies in other areas, like this one](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers/) have noted the same effect; whatever speed LLMs might provide comes with a toll on cognition.

 - In a survey also from earlier this year, [CEOs overwhelmingly admitted little to no correlation between AI adoption and company-wide productivity gains](https://fortune.com/article/why-do-thousands-of-ceos-believe-ai-not-having-impact-productivity-employment-study/).

+- [This 2026 report](https://pages.faros.ai/hubfs/AI_Engineering_Report_2026_The_Acceleration_Whiplash_Faros.pdf) found that while AI increased the overall amount of work being done, it also lowered quality in several ways.
+Code that was eventually reworked or deleted increased nearly tenfold, while the likelihood of bugs and other incidents nearly _tripled_.<footnote>In fairness: this report was conducted by a company with a monetary stake in highlighting these issues, so there's reason to question it.
+However, the scope and methodology are sound enough to warrant inclusion.</footnote>

 - [A 2025 study](https://arxiv.org/abs/2507.09089) found that using AI made developers _feel_ 24% faster—but in reality, actually made them 19% _slower_.<footnote>An updated study was attempted this year, with potentially different results, but the researchers have thus far been unable to get quality data.</footnote>